CJCrafter/ChatGPT-Java-API/README.md

 If you cannot financially support me, consider leaving a star on the repository and sharing it.
 Thanks!

 # License
-ChatGPT-Kotlin-API is licensed under the [MIT License](https://github.com/CJCrafter/ChatGPT-Java-API/blob/master/LICENSE).
+ChatGPT-Java-API is licensed under the [MIT License](https://github.com/CJCrafter/ChatGPT-Java-API/blob/master/LICENSE).